marcellelee/marcellelee.github.io/index.md

 [BSidesNoVA 2017, Dead Box...Not Dead Body Forensics 101 Workshop](https://goo.gl/5phzNp) - collaborated with [Dina Haines](https://twitter.com/dinaduncan)

 > If you are in a male dominated workplace, don’t get too comfortable being the only woman in the room.
 Remember to try to find opportunities to bring other women in—to throw the rope down.
 It’s a dangerous thing to think: ‘I’m the woman in this room, so that’s my role.’
 I try to tell young women—don’t be tricked into thinking that you’re in the field to compete with other women. ~ Tina Fey

-#### Presentations
-[Presentations](https://goo.gl/7PuWZv) from talks and workshops.

 <!-- Sometimes the most obvious answer is not the correct one. -->
-> We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology. ~ Carl Sagan

 ### Other Resources